-Residential and commercial buildings sometimes have rooftop drains, called rainleaders, which lead underground directly to the sanitary sewer system (rather than through gutters to lawns).
+Residential and commercial buildings sometimes have rooftop drains (also called rainleaders) which lead underground directly to the sanitary sewer system (rather than through gutters to lawns).
 Rainleaders typically drain down the side of a building, or internally through a roof drain stack, eventually to the storm drain system.

 These drains must be disconnected because they are one of the leading causes of Combined Sewer Overflows.
-For more information on the CSO Program Phase II, as well as the Rainleader Disconnect Program, see the Minneapolis CSO Solution web page.
+For more information on the CSO Program, as well as the Rainleader Disconnect Program, see Combined Sewer Overflows.

 Best Management Practices

 The Urban Small Sites Best Management Practice (BMP) Manual includes detailed information for managing stormwater pollution for small urban sites in a cold-climate setting.